 What We Do

-Watershed management is based on inclusive public engagement, targeted priorities, beneficial outcomes, and sound scientific data.
+Watershed management relies on inclusive public engagement, targeted priorities, beneficial outcomes, and sound scientific data.

-The Vermillion River Watershed Joint Powers Organization’s (VRWJPO) goals are set forth in the Watershed Management Plan.
-These include pollutant reduction, groundwater conservation, coordination & collaboration, education & outreach, water monitoring, and wildlife protection, to name a few.
-The basis for the VRWJPO’s decisions include data from our watershed-wide monitoring network, detailed subwatershed assessments, public feedback, and special studies to investigate new or hard-to-resolve problems.
+The Vermillion River Watershed Joint Powers Organization (VRWJPO) sets forth their objectives in the 2016-2025 Vermillion River Watershed Management Plan.
+These include pollutant reduction, groundwater conservation, education & outreach, water monitoring, and wildlife protection, to name a few.
+The basis for the VRWJPO’s decisions includes data from our monitoring network, subwatershed assessments, public feedback, and special studies.

-Minnesota statute dictates that all watershed units in the Twin Cities metro area must adopt a watershed management plan.
-Each Watershed Plan sets goals for the next 10 years.
-As of fall 2023, the VRWJPO is undertaking stakeholder engagement for the next generation watershed plan.
+Minnesota statute dictates that all watershed management organizations and districts in the Twin Cities metro area must adopt a watershed management plan every ten years.
+As of fall 2023, the VRWJPO is developing the next generation watershed plan, which will be in effect from 2026-2035.

 The VRWJPO submits an annual activity report and financial statement to the Minnesota Board of Water and Soil Resources (BWSR) to document accomplishments and outcomes and how tax dollars are spent.